 1. Is it normal to ache all over in early pregnancy?

 Yes.
 Hormonal changes can cause body aches and pain all over the body in early pregnancy.
 This can be more prominent toward the end of the first trimester.
-Aches in the lower abdomen and joints are common during the early weeks of pregnancy.
-Some women may experience back pain and leg cramps from early weeks (12).
+Aches in the lower abdomen and joint pains are common during the early weeks of pregnancy.
+Some women may experience back pain and leg cramps from early weeks (14).

 2. Are body aches a pregnancy symptom?